NotAGroup/blog/index.markdown

 layout: home
 ---

-NotARougheLike by NotAGroup is dungeon crawler.
+NotARougheLike by NotAGroup is a first-person roguelike dungeon crawler.

-This the development blog to a Studentproject.
-We grant no gurantees or waranty for either blog nore code.
+This is the development blog for the student project.
+We grant no guarantees or warranties for either the blog or the code.

+Our team consists of the following people:

+Member | Roles
+-|-
+Sven Gerber | Game Logic, Level Design
+Moritz Mahling | Game Logic, Controls & Gameplay
+David Ruff | Game Logic, Tooling
+Axel Schneewind | Game Logic, VFX
+Guanpu Tian | Game Logic, Asset Creation, Animation, Sound Design Rene Tischler | Game Logic, Asset Creation, UI